flurry/flutter-flurry-sdk/README.md

 - **Flurry Push**</br>
   In order to use [Flurry Push](https://developer.yahoo.com/flurry/docs/push/) for [Android](https://developer.yahoo.com/flurry/docs/push/integration/android/), please follow the additional steps below:
+  1. Follow [Add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup?platform=android).
+Complete "Add a Firebase configuration file" step for adding Firebase to your Android project.
+There should be a file `google-services.json` in your project's `android/app` folder now.
+You do not need to "Add FlutterFire plugins".
+Your `build.gradle` will look like:

+     ```groovy
+        // android/build.gradle (project-level)
+        buildscript {
+            dependencies {
+                classpath 'com.google.gms:google-services:4.3.10'
+            }
+        }
+     ```

+     ```groovy
+        // android/app/build.gradle (app-level)
+        apply plugin: 'com.google.gms.google-services'

+        dependencies {
+            implementation 'com.google.firebase:firebase-messaging:21.1.0'
+        }
+     ```

-  1. Android Flurry Push requires your projects to initialize Flurry from the native Application class.
-Please implement a custom application class if it does not exist by extending FlutterApplication, and apply the Flurry setup in the `onCreate()` method.
+  2. If you want to customize Flurry Push notification, please implement a custom application class if it does not exist by extending FlutterApplication, and apply the Flurry setup in the `onCreate()` method.
 Remember to register the class in the AndroidManifest by adding `android:name=".MyFlutterApplication"` to `<application>` attributes.
-With the same APIs as the JavaScript version.
+With the same APIs as the Dart version.

      ```xml
      // AndroidManifest.xml